Download

 • Visits to ward or area where incident occurred

 From identifying a clear picture of what happened, we can explore all the different factors that may have contributed to the incident.
 A systems-based method of investigation will be used to identify areas that need to be changed or improved.
-An action plan will be created from our findings to prevent or reduce the likelihood of further reoccurrence.
-Specialists will form part of an investigation panel supporting the lead investigator in reviewing the information by giving their domain knowledge which is relevant to the investigation.
+An action plan will be created from our findings to prevent or reduce the chances of it happening again.
+Specialists will form part of an investigation panel supporting the lead investigator in reviewing the information by giving their knowledge which is relevant to the investigation.

 Once the lead investigator has written the first draft, they will send it to an investigation panel for review and relevant area/service leads to ensure the information is accurate and actions are achievable.
-Your point of contact will also establish if you would like the report to be shared with you to check and ensure the information is factually accurate.
-If you do, you will be provided with the draft report or sections of the report and allocated sufficient time to check for accuracy.
+Your point of contact will ask if you would like to see the report and check the information is correct.
+We can provide you with a draft report or sections of the report and give you time to check the report for accuracy.
 The final report will be taken to our Clinical Improvement Group (CIG) for approval.

-If the investigation lead knows there is going to be another investigation alongside or immediately after this one, they will tell you.
+If the lead investigator knows there is going to be another investigation alongside or immediately after this one, they will tell you.
 For example, following an unexplained death there will be an inquest led by the coroner, or it may be directed to a Medical Examiner.
+They will also support you to find out more information about the additional investigation process if you would like to know more.

 Once the investigation process is complete, we need to start implementing the action plan included in the report.
-An organisation called the Integrated Care Boards (ICB) monitor actions from the report to ensure we complete them within the specific timescales.
+Coventry and Warwickshire Integrated Care Board (ICB) monitors actions from the report to ensure we complete them within the specific timescales.
 You may be able to get involved in sharing your experience to drive these improvements.
 Please discuss with your point of contact if this is something you would be interested in.

-Hopefully, you will be able to move forwards feeling reassured by the investigation outcome.
-Your valuable involvement will also help to reduce the risk of the same thing happening again.
+Hopefully, you will be assured by the investigation outcome.
+Your valuable involvement will help to reduce the risk of the same thing happening again.

 If you are unhappy with the investigation speak to your main point of contact in the first instance, to see if the problem can be resolved.